Watts-Lab/task-mapping/tasks/summaries/Carter Racing-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-Participants get several pages of description about the dilemma facing the race team, which involves deciding whether to go ahead with the race that would begin in the immediate future.
+Participants get several pages of description about a dilemma facing a racecar team, which involves deciding whether to go ahead with the race that would begin in the immediate future.
 The description mentions that the team has been experiencing a series of engine failures and that an engine failure during this race on national television will present a danger to the driver and team's sponsorship.
 However, if the team does well on the race, it will get a lucrative sponsorship deal.

 Participants are given a chart with information about the temperatures during the last 7 engine failures, which shows a range of temperatures 53–75° and a mean temperature of 64°.
-The chart is misleading because it does not contain information about the air temperature when the car does not experience an engine failure.
+The chart is misleading because it does not contain information about the air temperature when the car does NOT experience an engine failure (therefore, the information is biased).

-Participants are also given instructions that mention that they can ask for any additional information during the task but that the request must be precise.
+Participants are also given instructions that mention that they can ask for any additional information during the task, but that the request must be precise.

 ## 2. Goal Directives
 The goal is to come up with reasons and ultimately decide to terminate the participation in the race within a fixed amount of time.